puppetlabs/puppetdb/documentation/anonymization.markdown

 Using the tool
 -----

-First of all you should start by [exporting your existing database](./migrate.html#exporting-data-from-an-existing-puppetdb-database) using the `puppetdb-export` tool:
+First of all you should start by [exporting your existing database](./migrate.html#exporting-data-from-an-existing-puppetdb-database) using the `puppetdb export` tool:

     $ sudo puppetdb export --outfile ./my-puppetdb-export.tar.gz

 This needs to be run on your PuppetDB instance preferably.
-See `puppetdb-export -h` for more options for remote execution.
+See `puppetdb export -h` for more options for remote execution.

-Once you have the export file, then you can utilise the `puppetdb-anonymize` tool to transform that file:
+Once you have the export file, then you can utilise the `puppetdb anonymize` tool to transform that file:

     $ sudo puppetdb anonymize --infile ./my-puppetdb-export.tar.gz --outfile ./my-puppetdb-anonymized-export.tar.gz